blakekrpec/PyPeekr/README.md

     - Added the stats (min, max, avg) to the panes.
     - Added a warning prompt when resetting that requires user to confirm before resetting.
     - Added a slider for the user to change update rate in seconds.
+    - Fixed bug where eventResize was creating panes behind the settings button.
+        - Issue was resizeEvent was called on startup (which calls update_settings), and causing a race condition with the MainWindow__ init __  call of update_settings().
+To fix added a delay where resizeEvent is ignored until the GUI has been up for 0.5 seconds.
+Should probably find a better way to do this.
+    - Fixed bug where on startup saw: "QLayout: Attempting to add QLayout "" to FileSettingsPage "", which already has a layout".
+Fixed because "self.slider_layout = QHBoxLayout(self)" needed to be "self.slider_layout = QHBoxLayout()" since self here is the FileSettingsPage QWidget, which is not what we were trying to apply self.slider_layout to.

 - Next:
     - Finish implementing client to read and store data.